-This comprehensive Tens Boards Activity Set introduces children to place value concepts through hands-on manipulation of numbered cards.
-The wooden storage box contains specially designed cards showing numbers in both digit and word form, allowing children to build two-digit numbers while understanding the relationship between tens and units.
-Perfect for developing mathematical foundations through concrete materials that make abstract number concepts visible and tangible.
+An essential classroom resource, this Tens Boards Activity Set guides discovery of place value concepts through hands-on manipulation of numbered cards.
+The wooden storage box contains specially designed cards showing numbers in both digit and word form, where children build two-digit numbers while understanding the relationship between tens and units.
+A strong fit for developing mathematical foundations through concrete materials that make abstract number concepts visible and tangible.

 The Tens Boards Activity Set addresses the critical developmental period when children transition from counting individual objects to understanding our decimal number system.
 These specially designed cards make visible the invisible structure of two-digit numbers by physically separating tens from units.
 The wooden storage box provides a defined workspace where children can systematically build numbers from 10 to 99, discovering that each two-digit number contains groups of ten plus additional units.
 Through manipulating these numbered cards showing both digit and word forms, children experience the predictable pattern of our number system - after nine comes a new ten, creating a concrete foundation for place value understanding.
 The Tens Boards transform the abstract concept of 'forty-seven' into a tangible reality: four tens cards plus seven unit cards.
 This material exists because children need to see and touch number construction before they can mentally manipulate larger quantities.